KRFlowers/nyc-fhv-rideshare-forecasting/README.md

 ## Key Findings

-- Weekend demand is 17% higher than weekdays — weekly seasonality is the dominant pattern
+- Weekend demand is 17% higher than weekdays and weekly seasonality is the dominant pattern
-- Low within-zone variability was discovered (CV < 0.3), which influenced model performance — simpler lag-based approaches outperformed flexible seasonality models like Prophet
+- Low within-zone variability was discovered (CV < 0.3) and influenced model performance (simpler lag-based approaches outperformed flexible seasonality models like Prophet)
-- 76% of zone pairs show medium-to-high correlation, which suggested one model could work across zones
+- 76% of zone pairs show medium-to-high correlation, which suggested one model could work across all zones
-- Strong growth identified in 2022 but stable in 2023-2024, which may reflect post-COVID recovery
+- Strong growth identified in 2022 but stable in 2023-2024.
+This may reflect post-COVID recovery

 ## Data